galbini/automatic-lawn-mower/README.md

 gradle run -Pfile=src/test/data-test.txt
 ```
 ### Gradle output
-The last position of each lawn mowers
+The last position of each lawn mowers defined in the file

 ```script
 > Task :run